Barbara Cannon

-Barbara Cannon is a British-Swedish biochemist, physiologist and an academic.
-She is an emeritus professor at Stockholm University as well as the chairman of the scientific advisory board at The Helmholtz Centre.
-She is also a consultant at Combigene.
+Barbara Cannon was a British-Swedish biochemist, physiologist and an academic.
+She was an emeritus professor at Stockholm University as well as the chairman of the scientific advisory board at The Helmholtz Centre.
+She was also a consultant at Combigene.

 Cannon is most known for her work on mammalian thermogenesis, primarily focusing on the function of brown adipose tissue.
-She is the recipient of the 2014 King's Medal from the Order of the Seraphims, Sweden.
+She was the recipient of the 2014 King's Medal from the Order of the Seraphims, Sweden.

-Cannon is a Fellow of the Royal Swedish Academy of Sciences.
+Cannon was a Fellow of the Royal Swedish Academy of Sciences.

 Education

 Cannon completed her BSc in Biochemistry from London University in 1967.
 In 1971, she obtained a PhD in Physiology from Stockholm University.

 Career

 Cannon started her academic career in 1974 at Stockholm University, where she held various positions, including a research associate at the Wenner-Grenn Institute from 1974 to 1980.
 Subsequently, she served as an associate professor from 1980 to 1983 and then as a professor of physiology from 1983 to 2013.
-Since 2013, she has held the title of emeritus professor at Stockholm University.
+After 2013, she held the title of emeritus professor at Stockholm University.

 Cannon's involvement with the Royal Swedish Academy of Sciences included a tenure as vice president from 2003 to 2008 and subsequently as president from 2012 to 2015.
 Furthermore, she played an important role in the Nobel Foundation, serving as a member of the Trustees from 2006 to 2011 and taking on the role of chairman from 2008 to 2011.